KosinskiLab/mosaic/README.md

 ## Start Processing

-Launch the graphical user interface from the command line using
+Launch the GUI from the command line using

 ```
 mosaic